-Internal LOB Applications.
-Line-of-business applications are computer applications critical to the ongoing operation of an enterprise.
+Internal LOB Applications: Line-of-business applications are computer applications critical to the ongoing operation of an enterprise.
 LOB applications have some common characteristics:

-Big Data/Analytics When data needs to scale up to a very large volume, databases may not scale up properly.
+Big Data/Analytics: When data needs to scale up to a large volume, databases may not scale up properly.
 Hadoop technology offers a system to run distributed queries in parallel on large number of nodes.
 Customers have the option to run data workloads in IaaS VMs or PaaS (HDInsight).
 HDInsight supports deploying into a location-based VNet, can be deployed to a cluster in a spoke of the VDC.

-Events and Messaging.
-Azure Event Hubs is a hyper-scale telemetry ingestion service that collects, transforms, and stores millions of events.
+Events and Messaging: Azure Event Hubs is a hyper-scale telemetry ingestion service that collects, transforms, and stores millions of events.
 As a distributed streaming platform, it offers low latency and configurable time retention, enabling you to ingest massive amounts of telemetry into Azure and read that data from multiple applications.
 With Event Hubs, a single stream can support both real-time and batch-based pipelines.

-- Disaster Recovery
+- Disaster recovery.

-- Mechanism to divert traffic between DC
+- A mechanism to divert traffic between datacenters.

 - VNet Peering - VNet Peering can connect hubs across regions

 - ExpressRoute private peering when the hubs in each VDC implementation are connected to the same ExpressRoute circuit

 - multiple ExpressRoute circuits connected via your corporate backbone and your multiple VDC implementations connected to the ExpressRoute circuits